zaroops/Windows-10-Troubleshooting-Scenarios-in-an-AD-Environment/user-account-management/README.md

-# 🧪 Windows Help Desk Lab – Domain User Management
+# 🧪 Windows Help Desk Lab – Domain User Management (Module 1)

 ## 📌 Overview
 This lab simulates common **Tier 1 Help Desk tasks** related to **Windows domain user management** in an enterprise environment.
 The objective was to gain hands-on experience creating, managing, and troubleshooting domain user accounts using **Active Directory Users and Computers (ADUC)**.